Report a Safety Concern

 - Evacuating glass vessels, Dewar flasks, desiccators, cold traps, and other chambers

 - Separation procedures involving distillation and extraction

-Your building’s central vacuum system is not intended and must not be used to eliminate chemical wastes.
-Using the system for chemical waste disposal is in violation of good environmental stewardship and applicable regulations.
-Improper use of the system will result in reduced service life of the system and increased maintenance costs for your department.
+Your building’s central vacuum system is not intended and must not be used to eliminate chemical waste.
+Using the system for chemical waste disposal violates good environmental stewardship and applicable regulations.
+Improper use of the system will result in the reduced service life of the system and increased maintenance costs for your department.